-Cosmetic products have to be safe for their intended use but the legislation does not require a specific set of tests or documents to demonstrate the safety of individual products or ingredients.
-It is up to the cosmetics' manufacturer to determine how they will prove the safety of their products.
+Under MoCRA, products require an adequate substantiated of safety, which is further defined as “tests, studies, research, analyses, or other evidence or information that is considered, among experts qualified by scientific training and experience to evaluate the safety of cosmetic products and their ingredients, sufficient to support a reasonable certainty that a product is safe.”
+(MoCRA, Sec.
+608(c)(1)).
+However, the legislation does not provide a specific set of tests or documents to demonstrate the safety of individual products or ingredients.
+It is up to the cosmetic's manufacturers to determine how they will prove the safety of their products.

 Labelling, including cosmetic product claims, is a very important part of ensuring compliance with the relevant legislation.
 Products that are improperly labelled, deceptively packaged or otherwise misbranded are prohibited and can be removed from the market.